 What is it?

-Mazda’s new entry to the Passat class.
+The Mazda 6 is Mazda’s new entry to the Volkswagen Passat class.
 Its designers say special efforts have been made to incorporate a genuinely Japanese aesthetic into the 6.
 Happily, the change of emphasis is subtle and does not damage the car’s suitability for Europe, where 450,000 of the total 1.3 million last-generation 6s have been sold since 2002, but it does successfully distinguish the new Mazda 6 from the rest of the horde.

 Mazda does not hide the fact that the new 6 is based on the successful outgoing model.
 Critics agree the old car was good, they say, so why not use it as the basis for the new one?